tzeikob/javascript-patterns/behavioral/observer/README.md

 # The Observer Pattern #

 The observer pattern belongs to the category of those design patterns called **behavioral**.
 This pattern allows you to manage a collection of callbacks called **listeners**, so they can be triggered by another object, called the **subject** or the **observable**.
-According to this pattern an observable should emit various events during an operation and call every registered listener for each of event in order other parts of the code to get notified.
+According to this pattern an observable should emit various events during an operation and call every registered listener for each event, in order other parts of the code to get notified.

 ## Explanation ##

 In the observer pattern an observable is an object also known as the **focal point**, so we can define an observable as a class having initially an empty collection of listeners.
-This collection is expected to be a map, where the keys are the event types and for each event type we are about to keep an ordered list of listeners meant to be triggered each time a specific event emits.
+This collection is expected to be a map, where the keys are the event types and for each event type we are about to keep an ordered list of listeners meant to be triggered each time a specific event being emitted.

 ### Attach listeners to an observable ###

+The way to attach a listener to an observable is straightforward, we should provide the event type along with the listener and append it to the list of listeners for that specific event type.
+The order the listeners are attached must be attained in the whole life-cycle of the observable so they can be called in order.

 ```javascript
 class Observable {